simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Prefer concurrent or immutable collections over unsafe standard collections with `async` protection (`AsyncLock` types or `SemaphoreSlim`)

 There are only few situations in which an async protection to standard collections is advantageous.
-The concurrency limit imposed by such techniques can quickly escalate under load, and async efficiency will just cover it for longer.
+The concurrency limit imposed by such techniques can quickly escalate under load, and async efficiency will just cover it for "longer-than-threads".

 ❌ **BAD** This example uses a SemaphoreSlim to protect access to a standard `List<T>`.
-It will almost alyways be less efficient than concurrent or immutable counterparts.
-Also, it is too easy to miss protection, especially when using LINQ to enumerate `iList`.
+It will almost always become less efficient than concurrent or immutable counterparts.
+Also, it is too easy to miss protection, especially when using LINQ on the list without ToList().

 ```C#
 SemaphoreSlim collectionAsyncLock = new SemaphoreSlim(1, 1);